-- Patrick H. Martin and Bruce M. Kramer, Williams & Meyers, Oil and Gas Law (LexisNexis Matthew Bender 2013) - available on Lexis.
+- Patrick H. Martin and Bruce M. Kramer, Williams & Meyers, Oil and Gas Law (LexisNexis Matthew Bender) - available on Lexis.
 This treatise is a comprehensive survey of the law surrounding oil and gas transactions.
 Oil and gas conveyances, lease-express provisions and implied covenants are just a few of the topics covered.
 Sample forms and an extensive glossary are included online.

-- Steven Ferrey, Law of Independent Power: Development/Cogeneration/Utility Regulation (West 2001), KF2125 .F47 2001.
-This in-print loose-leaf edition is current to 2009.
-The most current version available on Westlaw This treatise addresses the statutory, administrative, judicial and practical aspects of independent power and cogeneration law, including coverage of engineering, distribution, marketing, financial, and tax issues.
+- Steven Ferrey, Law of Independent Power: Development/Cogeneration/Utility Regulation.
+The most current edition is available on Westlaw.
+This treatise addresses the statutory, administrative, judicial and practical aspects of independent power and co-generation law, including coverage of engineering, distribution, marketing, financial, and tax issues.